jscrip/clientside-drag-drop-json-file-parser/README.md

 # Drag & Drop JSON File Parser for the Browser
  Parse JSON Files in the Browser 100% Client Side.
-No frills JSON file parsing with only 20-30 lines of code
+No frills JSON file parsing with only 20-30 lines of code.

 ## Testing & Deployment
  ### Quick Test
-    Copy and paste the code (below) directly into the console.
+    Copy and paste the code (below) and paste it directly into the browser console.
+    If the code was injected successfully, drag & drop one or more JSON files anywhere.
  ### Deploy
     Wrap it in HTML script tags

 ## Usage:
     No special permissions or dependencies required.
-    Once loaded, simply drag & drop local JSON files anywhere on the active page.
+    Once loaded, simply drag & drop one or more JSON files anywhere on the page.
-    On success, the JSON data should be logged to the developer console.
+    On success, parsed JSON data should be logged to the developer console.
 Feel free to customize it there.

-## Warning
+## Warnings, Disclainers, and Gotchas
-### not thoroughly tested - use at your own risk.
+### Not Battle Ready - lightly tested, use at your own risk.
-I use modern Firefox.
-I'm not concerned about cross-browser compatibility since it suits my needs, but let me know if you run into issues.
+Tested on a modern version of Firefox on Windows.
+At the moment, I'm not concerned about cross-browser compatibility since it suits my needs, but let me know if you run into issues.
 I might be able to help.
+### To avoid crashing the browser, file lists are parsed sequentially.
+Tip: Need to parse the whole list before moving on?
+Adapting this script to use promise.all() should be fairly straight forward.
 ```javascript
 (() => {
 const fileToString = (inputFile) => {